Paige-AI/paige-ml-sdk/README.md

 This package provides tools for training supervised machine learning models for computational pathology tasks using tile-level embeddings.

 This repository accompanies the publication of the Paige Virchow foundation model suite.
 If you use this repository for academic research, please cite the following paper:
-Vorontsov, E., Bozkurt, A., Casson, A. et al. A foundation model for clinical-grade computational pathology and rare cancers detection.
+Vorontsov, E., Bozkurt, A., Casson, A. et al. "A foundation model for clinical-grade computational pathology and rare cancers detection."
 Nat Med (2024). https://doi.org/10.1038/s41591-024-03141-0

 This repository is intended strictly for non-commercial academic research use.
 For commercial collaborations, please contact Paige AI under the appropriate terms.
 For detailed terms, please refer to our LICENSE.